Generating $k$ EPR-pairs from an $n$-party resource state

 \section{Constructions that use only one qubit per party}

 In this section we study $k$-pairability of $n$-party quantum states under the most stringent restriction: each party holds only one qubit (obviously, $k$-pairability with $k\ge 1$ is impossible if some party has no qubits).
-This problem is well-motivated since qubits, especially error-corrected logical qubits, built on top of multiple physical qubits, are expensive and we would prefer to have $n$-party $k$-pairable resource states with as few qubits per party as possible.

 We have already seen that the $n$-qubit GHZ-state shared by $n$ parties is $1$-pairable.
 Naively, one might think that the GHZ-example is already best-possible and $k=1$ is as far as one can get with one qubit per party.
 Surprisingly, this naive intuition turns out to be wrong.
 Here we give examples of $k$-pairable states with one qubit per party for an arbitrary $k$.
 We choose the resource state $\ket{\psi}$ as the uniform superposition of codewords of a suitable linear code $\calC$ of codelength~$n$.
 The GHZ-example $|\psi\ra = \frac{1}{\sqrt{2}}(|0^n\ra+|1^n\ra)$ with $k=1$ is the special case with the repetition code $\calC=\{0^n,1^n\}$.